ThomasKatsavos/BasicWeatherWebAppExample/README.md

 ## Introduction
 This is my first attempt to build a web application from scratch, that's why I chose a simple and common concept.
 It is supposed to work as a template for future more complex projects.
-The application will consist of a main-welcome page with a search bar and a second one that presents the current weather data for the selected area (propably by city name).
+The application will consist of a web page with a search bar that presents the current weather data for the selected area (propably by city name).
 (To be updated)

 ## Technical Characteristics